 Statements included herein which are not historical facts are forward-looking statements.
 Such forward-looking statements are made pursuant to the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995 (the "PSLRA").
 Forward-looking statements may be identified by the use of future tense or other forward looking words such as "believe", "expect", "anticipate", "should", "may", "strategy", or other variations or comparable terminology.
 The forward looking statements involve a number of risks and uncertainties and are subject to change at any time.
 In the event such risks or uncertainties materialize, our results could be materially adversely affected.
-The risks and uncertainties include, but are not limited to, dependence on the pharmaceutical industry and certain clients, the need to regularly win projects and then to execute them efficiently and correctly, the challenges presented by rapid growth, competition and rising labor costs, and other factors identified in the Company's United States Securities and Exchange Commission filings and in the "Risk Factors" included on pages 3 through 23.
+The risks and uncertainties include, but are not limited to, dependence on the pharmaceutical industry and certain clients, the need to regularly win projects and then to execute them efficiently and correctly, the challenges presented by rapid growth, competition and the continuing consolidation of the industry, the dependence on certain key executives, changes in the regulatory environment, exchange rate fluctuations, inflation and rising labor costs, and other factors identified in the Company's United States Securities and Exchange Commission filings and in the "Risk Factors" included on pages 3 through 23.
 The Company has no obligation under the PSLRA to update any forward looking statements and does not intend to do so.